AgentScarletFox/My-Journey/README.md

 Content creation
 Exercise
 🌙 Evening Review

 Ask:

 What did I accomplish?
 What did I learn?
 What did I build?
 What went wrong?
 What should I improve?
 What is tomorrow's #1 priority?

-##📊 Weekly Workflow
+📊 Weekly Workflow
-Every week:
-Review
+🔍 Review
 Academic progress
 Coding progress
 AI progress